ghaerr/microwindows/Readme.md

 various drivers and provides a platform for the two available APIs.
 These are the Nano-X API and the MWin API which can be used to write applications.
 To provide close X11 compatibility there are the NX11 and PX11 libraries which are based on the Nano-X API.
-Based on these compatibility libraries which provide a limited X11 compatibility, X11 applications can be used.
+Based on these compatibility libraries, which provide a limited X11 compatibility, X11 applications can be used.
 The FLTK GUI toolkit will run based on NX11 or PX11.